 Scholarships, Fellowships, Assistantships, and Internships

-The History Department offers a variety of Assistantships, Fellowships and Scholarships to entering and continuing graduate students.
-Generally these must be applied for separately from your application for admission, and the deadline for application is usually in early April, to take effect in the next fall semester.
-The number and terms of the fellowships vary from year to year, those listed here are the ones most recently offered.
-You should contact the Department or the Graduate Director for the most up to date information.
+The History Department offers a variety of scholarships, fellowships, assistantships, and internships to entering and continuing graduate students.
+Generally these must be applied for separately from your application for admission, and the deadline for application is February 15, to take effect in the next fall semester.
+The number and terms of the fellowships vary from year to year.
+Those listed here are the ones most recently offered.
+You should contact the History Department or the Graduate Director for the most up to date information.

 Graduate Assistantship (A, B)